History of globalization: Modern globalization

 The global trade in the 20th century shows a higher share of trade in merchant production, a growth of the trade in services and the rise of production and trade by multinational firms.

 The production of merchant goods in the 20th century largely decreased from the levels seen in the 19th century.
 However, the amount of merchant goods that were produced for the merchandise trade grew.

 The trade in services also grew more important in the 20th compared to the 19th century.

 The last point that distinguishes the global trade in the 19th century compared to the global trade in the 20th century, is the extent of multinational cooperation.
 In the 20th century, you can see a "quantum leap" in multinational cooperation compared to the 19th century.
 Before the 20th century began, there were just Portfolio investment, but no trade-related or production-relation Direct investment.

-Commercial integration has improved since last century, barriers that inhibit trade are lower and transport costs have decreased.
+Commercial integration has improved since the last century, barriers that inhibit trade are lower and transport costs have decreased.
 Multinational trade contracts and agreements have been signed, like the General Agreement on Tariffs and Trade (GATT), North American Free Trade Agreement (NAFTA), the European Union (EU) has been hugely involved in eliminating tariffs between member states, and the World Trade Organization.
 From 1890 and up to World War I instability in trade was a problem, but in the post war period there has mostly been economic expansion which leads to stability.
 Nations have to take care of their own products; they have to make sure that foreign goods do not suffocate their domestic products causing unemployment and maybe social instability.
 Technological changes have caused lower transporting costs; it takes just a few hours to transport goods between continents to-day, instead of weeks or even months in the nineteenth century.